jorditorresBCN/Assignments-2017/Lab8.md

 This hands-on was based on a [post at Analytics Vidhya](https://www.analyticsvidhya.com/blog/2017/05/beginners-guide-to-data-exploration-using-elastic-search-and-kibana/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed:+AnalyticsVidhya+(Analytics+Vidhya)) by Supreeth Manyam ([@ziron](https://datahack.analyticsvidhya.com/user/profile/ziron).
 Also the project of [Victoria Gabante](https://www.linkedin.com/in/victoria-gabante-guerra-03a679b2) and [Osmar Rodríguez](https://twitter.com/osmar106) in our master course [CC-MEI](http://jorditorres.org/CC-MEI-2017/) at UPC contributed in this hands-on.

-xxxxx

 # How to Submit this Assignment:
-Be sure that you have updated your remote github repository with  the Lab `.ipynb` file generated along this Lab.
-Submit **before the deadline** to the *RACO Practicals section* a "Lab3.txt" file including:
+Submit **before the deadline** to the *RACO Practicals section* a "LabX.txt" following the guidelines indicated in the last theory class.

-1. Group number
-2. name and email of the members of this group
-3. github url that contains your lab answers (the same as Lab1 and Lab2)
-4. link to your dataset created in task 3.4.
-5. add any comment that you consider necessary.